Skip to main content

 Nexus & Obligation Review

-I review your business activities to determine whether you have a NJ sales tax collection obligation — and if you have any exposure from prior periods.
+I review your business activities to determine whether you have a NJ sales tax collection obligation, and whether you have any exposure from prior periods.

 2